The Good Twin by Marti Green

 Mallory Holcolm is an unfulfilled waitress and aspiring artist living in a Queens boardinghouse when she learns something astonishing about her past: she has an identical twin sister named Charly she never knew existed.

 Charly is a Princeton graduate, a respected gallery owner, and an heiress married to her handsome college sweetheart, Ben.
 Charly got everything she ever wanted.
 Everything Mallory wanted, too.
-And now it might be easier than Mallory ever imagined.
+And now having it all might be easier than Mallory ever imagined.
 Because Ben has reasons of his own for wanting to help her.

 It begins with his startling proposal.
 All Mallory has to do is say yes.